I Went on a Key Lime Pie Road Trip with My Dad

 After months of deliberation, my father and I finally settled on the Florida Keys for our long-overdue father-daughter trip.
 The decision was primarily made due to its neutral proximity for us flying in from opposite coasts.
 Plus, it was just a place both of us had always wanted to go.

 Our route would take us roughly 100 miles from Key Largo to Kew West via US 1, aka the Overseas Highway.
-This iconic two-lane road with 42 (!!!) bridges is one of the most scenic: Imagine limestone islets, working docks and marinas, and the most beautiful shades of aqua marine water you’ve ever seen.
+This iconic two-lane road with 42 (!!!) bridges is one of the most scenic: Imagine limestone islets, working docks and marinas, and the most beautiful shades of aquamarine water you’ve ever seen.

 It is also one of the most delicious — so long as you love key lime pie.
 It is almost impossible to drive this route and not notice the plethora of signs and stores selling key lime products, every single one of which touts their pie as either “The Best Key Lime Pie,” or “The Original Key Lime Pie.”